maciakl/gopher/README.md

      +--- README.md
      |
      +--- test.go
+     |
+     +--- .goreleser.yml

 ### Generating Build Files

-You can use the `gopher` tool to creathe simple build files for your project.
+You can use the `gopher` tool to create simple build files for your project.
 To create a simple `Makefile` run:

     gopher make